HomeTop HeadlinesPopular Football Star Fires Back at Obama

 Popular Football Star Fires Back at Obama

-After a resounding triumph over the University of Arizona Wildcats, Deion Sanders, the head coach of the University of Colorado Boulder football team, responded jestingly to a pre-game prediction made by former President Barack Obama.
+After a resounding triumph over the University of Arizona Wildcats, Deion Sanders, the head coach of the University of Colorado Boulder football team, the Buffaloes, responded jestingly to a pre-game prediction made by former President Barack Obama.
 The incident offered a glimpse into the overlapping worlds of sports and politics, as Sanders called out Obama for “playing the political game.”

-The day before the game, former President Obama was in Tucson, Arizona, campaigning for Vice President Kamala Harris.
+The day before the game, former President Obama was in Tucson, Arizona campaigning for Vice President Kamala Harris.
 During his speech, he referred to the impending match between Colorado and Arizona.
 He told the audience, “As we landed, we saw Colorado’s buses at the airport.
 And I know Colorado’s got a couple good players.
 But I also know you guys have beaten them twice in a row, so don’t bet against the Wildcats tomorrow.”

 Sanders, also known as “Coach Prime,” took issue with Obama’s suggestion that his team only has “a couple good players.”
 Following Colorado’s impressive 34-7 win over Arizona, Sanders responded to Obama’s remarks during his post-game press conference.